JoseAragonM/Lyon-project/README.md

-Lyon-project
+Lyon project

-You will find the codes used to send and receive data from TTN, using python
+You will find the codes used to send and receive data from TTN, using python.